Latest Blog Posts

 It’s Mental Clutter.

-A good example of something you cannot change is someone else’s behavior.
+A good example of something you cannot change is someone else’s behaviour.

 Are you familiar with The Serenity Prayer?